Adaptive Conformal Prediction for Quantum Machine Learning: Appendix: Score Functions

 which parallels the result from Section \ref{sec:S_1}.
 Moreover, this construction extends to any symmetric distribution with a strictly monotonic probability density function in the radial distance from the mean.

-When the form of the conditional distribution is unknown, we again revert back to a sample based probability density estimator.
-Taking $\phi(x) = x$ we then obtain the \(s_\text{HDR}\) score.
-This score will asymptotically approaches $\mathcal{S}_2$ as $M\rightarrow\infty$ given a consistent density estimator.
+When the form of the conditional distribution is unknown, we again revert to a sample-based probability density estimator.
+Using this estimator and taking \(\phi(x) = x\), we then obtain the \(\hat S_\text{HDR}\) score.
+Under suitable consistency conditions, this score asymptotically approaches a score satisfying the sufficient condition for \(\mathcal{S}_2\) as \(M\rightarrow\infty\).